I Am My White Ancestors:

 As a multi-disciplinary project, this artwork is of interest to many different groups who are positioned to explore, share, and put into practice new ideas and information.
 Within an educational setting, it is relevant for classes in art, theater, and general humanities including gender roles, history, sociology, English, social justice and more.
 To engage students, the exhibit includes a teacher’s guide to help high school and college instructors utilize the exhibit in their classes.
 They will learn about history in a personal way, be invited to examine their own lives, and inspired to take action.

 Religious congregations and non profits with social justice goals also find this show useful for group discussion.
 These groups will be able to use the exhibit to further their own goals by hosting special events and promoting it to their members.
-The project will engage visitors to reframe the concept of white heritage and its relation to racism and its companion oppressions of classism, colonization, and genocide and then take a wide range of actions.
+The project will engage visitors to reframe the concept of white heritage and its relation to racism and its companion oppressions of classism, colonization, and genocide.

 Public Engagement Programming

 • Sharing Station within exhibit

 • Facilitated discussions, panels, and workshops for local educators and docents.